freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Storage --> Pools --> Pool Status`
   when the pool has an active scrub.

+* Additional information about available disks has been added in :menuselection:`Storage --> Pools --> ADD`.

 * :guilabel:`Enable Shadow Copies` checkbox has been added to :menuselection:`Sharing --> Windows (SMB) Shares --> ADD`.